 In the 1869/70 County of Halton Gazetteer and Directory there is an advertisement that showcases William E. Rumple as the proprietor of the Lowville Saw and Planing Mills.
 It highlights “all kinds of wood turning, etc.”.

 It was not long after this advertisement that Wilhelm/William passed away.
 On February 16, 1870, he succumbed to a massive heart failure.
 His death registration mentions that he had a gastric ulcer for the past year.

-This advertisement adds to they question of where exactly the sawmill and furniture factory were located.
-According to local folklore, the sawmill was located on the Twelve Mile Creek while the store was located closer to the Guelph Line.
+This advertisement adds to the question of where exactly the sawmill and furniture factory were located.
+According to local folklore, the sawmill was located on the Twelve Mile Creek while the showroom was located closer to the Guelph Line.

 A few years before his death, William purchased 2/5 of an acre from Henry McDaid (McDade/McDavid) in Lot 7 of the 4th Concession in 1868.
 This is at the current location of Lowville Park.